probably-not/artifix/README.md

 You will need to set the following GitHub Actions Secrets:
 - `AWS_IAM_ROLE_ARN`: The ARN of the IAM Role that the GitHub Actions will assume.
 See the above "Preparing your AWS Account" section for more.
+- `TERRAFORM_BACKEND_S3_REGION`: The region for the S3 Bucket where the terraform state will be stored.
+- `TERRAFORM_BACKEND_S3_BUCKET`: The name of the S3 Bucket where the terraform state will be stored.
+This should be a separate bucket from the actual Hex Registry bucket - we don't want to expose the Terraform state on CloudFront accidentally.
+- `TERRAFORM_BACKEND_S3_KEY`: The key in the above mentioned S3 Bucket where the terraform state will be placed.

 ## Contributing